-The locations proposed for the off-stream storage reservoir are predominantly cleared grazing land.
+The off-stream storage reservoir is expected to be located on predominantly cleared grazing land.
 As such the construction of the dam is expected to have minimal ecological impact.

-A fishway or suitable offset is expected to be required similar to the weir raising options as discussed in Section 12.2.5.
+A fishway or suitable offset is expected to be required similar to the weir raising options.